-A huge part of insurance protection is something that is called third-party liability coverage.
-Third-party liability insurance is coverage that is purchased by you, the consumer, from an insurance company, in order to protect against claims from other people (third party) for injuries or damages the first party may have caused.
 Bodily injury liability covers all medical expenses; hospital bills, lost wages, and also includes pain and suffering.
+One of the most common questions we got is: What is third party liability insurance?
 Third party liability insurance is important for those who have assets that need to be protected.
 Third-party liability coverage comes bundled into most homeowners, renters, and business policies and is usually required as part of your car insurance policy.

 One of the main reasons for acquiring third-party liability coverage is because if you, your house, your car, your dog, your business, etc. manage to cause another bodily injuries or damage comes to a third party, you could be responsible.
 And there will be a very likely chance that a lawsuit will follow.